Tso Kar: Climate

+Ecology

-Flora and fauna
+Flora

 The inlets of the Tso Kar are a source of non-saline water; pondweeds and basic nettles grow there, forming floating islands of vegetation in the spring and dying off in the winter.
 Sedge and large numbers of buttercups grow on the shores of Startsapuk Tso and of the tributaries of the Tso Kar, while some parts of the high basin are marked by steppe vegetation interspersed with tragacanth and pea bushes.
 The shore of Tso Kar is partly covered with a salt crust, which keeps vegetation away from the inflows.

+Fauna

+Tso Kar is an important stopover ground for migratory birds along the Central Asian Flyway.
+It is one of the most important breeding areas in India for the black-necked crane (Grus nigricollis).
+Some of the species found here are endangered saker falcon (Falco cherrug) and Asiatic wild dog or dhole (Cuon alpinus laniger), and the vulnerable snow leopard (Panthera uncia).

 Due to the salinity of the Tso Kar, most of the resident fauna is found in its tributaries and in Startsapuk Tso.
 There are large breeding colonies of grebes and brown-headed gulls, and some bar-headed geese, ruddy shelducks and terns.
 In the vicinity of the lake black-necked cranes and Tibetan grouse are relatively common.

 The basin of the Tso Kar and the adjoining More Plains constitute one of the most important habitats of the kiang, Tibetan gazelles, Tibetan wolves and foxes; there are himalayan marmots in the higher reaches.
 Yaks and horses are kept by nomads.

+Conservation

 Currently the lake basin has no special protection, but there are plans to include it within a national park which may be established in the highlands of south-eastern Ladakh.

-Access
+ISRO station

+Human Outer Planet Exploration (HOPE) station at Tso Kar, developed by Indian Space Research Organisation (ISRO) and Bengaluru-based space tech company Protoplanet for India’s human space exploration, is a space analogue station, which mimics conditions on the Moon and Mars and aimed at carrying out "research for future crewed interplanetary journeys".
+This location was sselected because it has conditions which are "closest to a planet or planetary body with regard to the topography, environment, etc. These stations usually act as testing grounds for relevant technologies, help advance technology readiness levels (TRL) and engineering integration, and facilitate human studies, crew training and research around geological, geomorphological, habitability, and life detection."
+There are 33 such stations across the world.
+In August 2025, India began its first ever space simulation at this station in which 2 crew in space suit stayed inside the station for the further research and development.

+Indian Astronomical Observatory at Hanle is another space exploration station in Ladakh.